“We do not stand on the sidelines. We are in the field, working with researchers to make real progress for patients.”

 Chief Science Officer, Pancreatic Cancer Action Network

-As part of our strategic approach to double survival by 2020, our Scientific and Medical Affairs team conducts independent and collaborative research.
+As part of our strategic approach to improve outcomes for pancreatic cancer patients, our Scientific and Medical Affairs team conducts independent and collaborative research.
 We disseminate important findings through prestigious journal publications, posters and presentations at international meetings.
 As a result, we are unifying and activating the research community with the urgency and passion to drive progress and improve patients’ lives around the world.

-Research conducted by the Pancreatic Cancer Action Network’s Scientific and Medical Affairs team is shining a light on the needs of patients and caregivers to shape a brighter future.
+Research conducted by PanCAN’s Scientific and Medical Affairs team is shining a light on the needs of patients and caregivers to shape a brighter future.
 We are also learning from past efforts to ensure that the field evolves.
 In doing so, we are holding ourselves and our public and private partners accountable to progress.

-We are asking big questions that might otherwise go unaddressed without trusted voices like the Pancreatic Cancer Action Network actively participating in research.
+We are asking big questions that might otherwise go unaddressed without trusted voices like PanCAN actively participating in research.

 Explore Our Research